cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 #### Trapped in Barovia
 - One way or another, work this into conversation
+	- Maybe make a passing joke:
+	>Look at this one, Rina!
+His skin is so tan!
+Almost like Vistani, himself, eh?
+	>Yes, show it off while you can, Giorgio.
+The coming years without sunlight are sure to steal it from you.

 ### [[Madam Eva]]'s Tent
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed